 People want to travel and they are watching very closely the destinations that they want to go back to and keeping an eye on exactly what’s opening up and how.
 However, full international business and leisure travel recovery is going to be tough.

 Why is travel insurance is such an important part of your travel planning?
-Undoubtedly, the value of the travel insurance in the pandemic times in greater that ever before.
+Undoubtedly, the value of travel insurance in pandemic times is greater than ever before.
 If you are booking your travel you must think of travel insurance, as it can protect your travel investment by refunding the money in case you need to cancel a trip.
 Airline companies and travel agencies have built increased flexibility into bookings.

 Check out websites including SqaureMouth or Insuremytrip to compare policies before booking a flight.
 Experts also recommend you looking into any existing coverage you may have.
 Before you even think of booking your travel and having a few destinations in mind you need to look up what sort of COVID-19 restrictions and requirements there are.

-When insurance can’t protect you from getting sick, it can protect you investment, while giving you peace of mind when you are getting ready for your next trip.
+When insurance can’t protect you from getting sick, it can protect your investment, while giving you peace of mind when you are getting ready for your next trip.

 Air Travel Safety

-After months of lockdowns throughout the world the rollout of the Coronavirus vaccine is now fuelling hopes of that 2021 will see travel take off again.
+After months of lockdowns throughout the world, the rollout of the Coronavirus vaccine is now fuelling hopes that 2021 will see travel take off again.
 The global vaccination campaign has hit 345 million doses, but North America and Europe far outpace most countries in Asia and Africa.

-Once you are onboard of the aircraft, keep your mask on, don’t drink if you can avoid it and keep air on.
+Once you are on board the aircraft, keep your mask on, don’t drink if you can avoid it, and keep the air on.
 You should also pay close attention to where you are heading.
 Try to choose a destination with declining cases and no possible testing requirements and quarantine restrictions.

 2021 Is Going to Be a Year of Air Travel Deals